voicus/asm/project1/README.md

 representation in bits) For example, if we take a RISC processor on 32 bits, in this all the operations have a binary code - car code, on 32 bits.
 In CISC class things are completely different - operations have variable length, and then it is relatively more difficult to park.
 We will set an example.
-Let's consider add surgery.
+Let's consider add operation.
 In the RISC class, the implementation of the add is simpler, as it has three operands - destination, source 1 and source 2.
 We can write, so add %7,
 %8, %11, where 7, 8, 11 are the registries of this processor (the registries are identified or by a name symbolic, or by an associated number).